 Questions about need-based financial aid, including federal loans, should be directed to the CUA Office of Student Financial Assistance, which is located in Father O'Connell Hall, Suite 300M, Washington, DC 20064.
 They can be reached by phone at 202-319-5307 or Toll Free at 888-635-7788, or by e-mail at email@example.com.

 Questions about graduate scholarships should be directed first to your school or department (where applicable).
-Further questions may be directed to Mr. Bohdan Lonchyna, Coordinator of Student Scholarships and Awards, in the Office of the Vice Provost and Dean of Graduate Studies.
-His office is located at 116 McMahon Hall, Washington, DC 20064.
-He can be reached by phone at 202-319-5634, or by e-mail at email@example.com.
+Further questions may be directed to the Office of the Vice Provost and Dean of Graduate Studies, located at 116 McMahon Hall, Washington, DC 20064.
+The office e-mail address is firstname.lastname@example.org.